 “I Spend My Time Loving You,” one of the handful of songs from that era currently in circulation, is certainly “really long”–almost seven and a half minutes of meandering acoustic guitar and that already-arresting falsetto.
 It also isn’t especially good–or at least, it’s easy to see why Prince never worked on it any further after the initial recording.
 Structurally, it’s a bit of a muddle: just when the song seems about to latch onto a decent hook, it’s already started to drift away to the next melody; there are also entirely too many repetitions of the song’s refrain (yes, Prince, we get it, you spend your time loving us).

-Still, “Spend My Time” isn’t without its charms.
-It’s actually much more conventionally soulful than many of Prince’s better-known (and just plain better) pieces: you can hear a lot of Chaka Khan in his phrasing, and even some of Minnie Riperton in the wordless, high-register vocal runs near the end of the song (again, it’s noteworthy that Prince’s clearest vocal influences at this stage in his development were women).
+Still, “Spend My Time” isn’t without charm.
+It’s more conventionally soulful than many of Prince’s better-known (and just plain better) pieces: you can hear a lot of Chaka in his phrasing, and even some of Minnie Riperton in the wordless, high-register vocal runs near the end of the song (again, it’s noteworthy that Prince’s clearest vocal influences at this stage in his development were women).
 The opening lyrics, “I used to spend my time / Painting watercolor portraits of a long sunrise,” are so inimitably “Prince” that one wonders whether he somehow decided to nail down self-parody before establishing himself as an artist.
 As always, though, the potential embodied in the song is incredible.
 His singing and playing are both breathtakingly gorgeous; he just needed a more substantial vehicle to get them across.

 Prince would write much better songs in the near future–some within months of “I Spend My Time Loving You.”
 But first, he had to work out some sexual tension.
 That’s where we’ll pick up next.